clairencelie/go-todo-api/README.md

 - Get Todo
 - Delete Todo

-This app will be integrated with flutter (android only) to simulate the RESTful API consumtion to this project.
+This app will be integrated with flutter (android only) to simulate the RESTful API consumption to this project.
 Wish me luck :D.